nixworks/public/news/2017/12/20/index.md

 ##### Presidency of Donald Trump
 ### [U.S. President Donald Trump commutes the prison sentence of Sholom Rubashkin, who in 2009 was sentenced to 27 years in prison for bank fraud and money laundering. ](/news/2017/12/20/u-s-president-donald-trump-commutes-the-prison-sentence-of-sholom-rubashkin-who-in-2009-was-sentenced-to-27-years-in-prison-for-bank-fraud.md)
-_Context: Donald Trump, Presidency of Donald Trump, Sholom Rubashkin, U.S. President, bank fraud, money laundering_
+_Context: Presidency of Donald Trump, Sholom Rubashkin, Trump, U.S. President, bank fraud, money laundering_

 ##### Israel-Palestine relations
 ### [16-year-old Palestinian Ahed Tamimi, daughter of Bassem al-Tamimi, is arrested on December 19 in a pre-dawn raid on her home in Nabi Salih by the Israeli army after being suspected of assaulting an Israeli soldier.
 Later in the day, her mother Nariman is allegedly arrested too when visiting her daughter at a police station. ](/news/2017/12/20/16-year-old-palestinian-ahed-tamimi-daughter-of-bassem-al-tamimi-is-arrested-on-december-19-in-a-pre-dawn-raid-on-her-home-in-nabi-salih-b.md)